RSol/RDB/readme.md

 License
 -------

-Fayiiles is licensed under New BSD license.
+RDB is licensed under New BSD license.
 That allows proprietary use, and for the software released under the license to be incorporated into proprietary products.
 Works based on the material may be released under a proprietary license or as closed source software.
 It is possible for something to be distributed